xueannafang/solv_pred_plus/README.md

 log :

+- Create plot_corr function to do correlation plot for observable and selected (or all) descriptor.
+(Mar.15, 2024)
 - Create rm_zero function to remove invalid zero data of observables.
 (Mar.14, 2024)
 - Save meta data of load_data part, with full parameters.
 (Mar.15, 2024)
 - Enable hansen distance calculation.
 (Mar.15, 2024)